objcio/articles/2014-12-08-activity-tracing.md

 os_trace("Processed %d records in %g seconds", count, time);
 ```

 One caveat that I stumbled upon while experimenting with this API is that trace messages don't show up in crash reports if not at least one is sent from the crashing thread.
-I don't know if that's a bug or intended behavior§
+I don't know if that's a bug or intended behavior.

 ### Trace Message Variants

 There are several variants to the basic `os_trace` API.
 First, there's `os_trace_debug`, which you can use to output trace messages that only show up in debug mode.
-This can be helpful to reduce the amount of trace messages in production, so that you will only see the most meaningful ones and don't flood the limited ring buffer that's used to store those messages with less useful messages.
+This can be helpful to reduce the amount of trace messages in production, so that you will only see the most meaningful ones and don't flood the limited ring buffer that's used to store those messages with less useful information.
 To enable debug mode, set the environment variable `OS_ACTIVITY_MODE` to `debug`.

 Additionally, there are two more variants of these macros to output trace messages: `os_trace_error` and `os_trace_fault`.
 The first one can be used to indicate unexpected errors, the second one to indicate catastrophic failures, i.e. that you're about to crash.

 As discussed above, the standard `os_trace` API only accepts a constant format string of limited length and scalar values.
 This is done for privacy, security, and performance reasons.
 However, there are situations where you'd like to see more data when debugging a problem.
 This is where payload trace messages come in.

 The API for this is `os_trace_with_payload`, and may seem a bit weird at first: similar to `os_trace` it takes a format string, a variable number of value arguments, and a block with a parameter of type `xpc_object_t`.
 This block will not be called in production mode and therefore poses no overhead.
-When debugging though, you can store whatever data you want in the dictionary that the block receives as first and only argument:
+When debugging though, you can store whatever data you want in the dictionary that the block receives as its first and only argument:

 ```
 os_trace_with_payload("logged in: %d", guid, ^(xpc_object_t xdict) {
     xpc_dictionary_set_string(xdict, "name", username);
 });
 ```

 The reason that the argument to the block is an XPC object is that activity tracing works with the `diagnosticd` daemon under the hood to collect the data.
-By setting values in this dictionary using the `xpc_dictionary_*` APIs, you're communicating with this daemon.
+By setting values in this dictionary using the `xpc_dictionary_set_*` APIs, you're communicating with this daemon.
 To inspect the payload data, you can use the `ostraceutil` command line utility, which we will look at in more detail below.

 You can use payloads with all previously discussed variants of the `os_trace` macro.
 Next to `os_trace_with_payload` (which we used above) there's also `os_trace_debug_with_payload`, `os_trace_error_with_payload`, and `os_trace_fault_with_payload`.

 ## Inspecting Activity Tracing

-There are two ways how you can get to the output of activity tracing other than crash reports.
+There are two ways how you can get to the output of activity tracing besides crash reports.
 First, activity tracing is integrated into the debugger.
 By typing `thread info` into the lldb console, you can inspect the current activity and the trace messages from the current thread:

 ```
 (lldb) thread info